 A. Provider-based study

 This depends on when the learner withdraws.

-If a learner withdraws from a course with no costs or EFTS incurred, the course will not be counted for fees-free entitlement purposes.
+If a learner withdraws from a course within the refund period with no costs or EFTS incurred, the course will not be counted for fees-free entitlement purposes.

 If a learner withdraws from a course after the withdrawal date (and incurs EFTS and costs as a result), then their ongoing fees-free entitlement will depend on the EFTS and cost of fees of their study they were enrolled in.

 A. Industry training

 If an industry trainee withdraws from their programme, they may still be entitled to fees-free in the future.
 Any ongoing fees-free entitlement depends on the amount of training they completed before they withdrew.

 For more information, see the FAQ “What are the rules around withdrawals and tuition fee refunds if a learner withdraws from their course?”